 Finally, a browser that takes Start Pages seriously

-While default startup or new tab pages in most browsers offer little customization, Vivaldi gives users the power to personalize them exactly the way they want.
+While default startup or new tab pages in most browsers offer little customization, Vivaldi gives users the power to adjust them to their individual preference.
 Start Pages in Vivaldi work as dashboards with easy access to favorite websites, bookmarks and in-depth history overview.

 “Start Page is a gateway to the web.
 Why should people be restricted to plain startup pages with limited functionality and boring design?” says Jon von Tetzchner, CEO at Vivaldi Technologies.
 “We thought it was about time to give people a browser that takes Start Pages seriously.”